 HOW TO COOK IN THE OVEN

-Place steak on a baking sheet.
-Broil 8 inches away from the broiler for 6-8 minutes on each side or until it reaches desired temperature.
+Place the steak on a baking sheet.
+Broil 8 inches away from the broiler for 6-8 minutes on each side, or until the desired temperature is reached.HOW TO COOK ON THE STOVE

 - Don’t over-marinate.
-The carne asada marinade is highly acidic which means you don’t want to marinate the steak as long as you would in a marinade without as much citrus.
-Don’t marinate much longer than 12 hours or the muscle fibers can break down and become mushy.
+The carne asada marinade is highly acidic, which means you don’t want to marinate the steak as long as you would in a marinade without as much citrus.
+Don’t marinate much longer than 12 hours, or the muscle fibers can break down and become mushy.

 HOW TO STORE & REHEAT

-- STORAGE: Let carne asada come to room temperature then transfer to an airtight container.
+- STORAGE: Let carne asada come to room temperature, then transfer to an airtight container.
 Store in the refrigerator for up to five days.

 - MICROWAVE: Cover the sliced carne asada with a damp paper towel to keep it from drying out.
-Microwave at 30 second intervals until warmed through.
+Microwave at 30-second intervals until warmed through.

 Did You Make This Recipe?